MrPekar98/keyword-kg-linker/README.md

 To start the instance after the first time, simply start the script without any parameters.
 The entity linker will not work without a populated Neo4J instance running.

-Now, the entity linker needs to be indexes using the populated Neo4J instance.
+Now, the entity linker needs to be indexed using the populated Neo4J instance.

 ```bash
 ./linker.sh -index